JetBrains/amper/docs/Tutorial.md

 |  |-...
 ```

-Don't forget to add the new modules to the project files.
-For the standalone Amper, into the `project.yaml` file:
+Don't forget to add the new modules into the `project.yaml` file:

 ```yaml
 modules: